Dildz/LILYGO-T-Display-S3-NyanCat_Clock/README.md

   - comment out line 27 (#include <User_Setup.h>) and,
   - uncomment line 133 (#include <User_Setups/Setup206_LilyGo_T_Display_S3.h>)
 - Only once the User_Setup_Select.h has been modified should the code be uploaded to the T-Display-S3.

+## Credits

+This project is inspired by [Volos Projects - NewTTGOAnalogReadings](https://github.com/VolosR/NewTTGOAnalogReadings)